What is trauma?

 Effective treatment for trauma and PTSD will allow for integration of the traumatic feelings and memories in a safe and supportive environment at a pace that is comfortable for the client.
 You do not have to re-experience or re-live the trauma, as current research supports that this can be counter-productive for treatment.

-Ultimately, successful trauma treatment will help you restore a feeling of safety and allow you to resolve the negative feelings and symptoms that were associated with the trauma.
+Ultimately, successful trauma treatment will help you restore a feeling of safety in your body, but also allow you to resolve the negative feelings and symptoms that were associated with the trauma.
 By making sense of what happened and identifying the effects it had, you can better understand yourself and you can feel more empowered to make healthy decisions in your life.
 You will experience improved life satisfaction, renewed motivation for work and pursuing fulfilling relationships, and enhanced meaning or connections in your life.